A MESSAGE FROM OUR PRESIDENT, SCOTT DIMAURO

-I am honored to serve as the chapter president for the Central Ohio Labor Employment Relations Association (COLERA) for 2019-2020.
-I have been an active member of COLERA over the past six years, throughout my tenure as vice president of the Ohio Education Association (OEA).
-Having recently been elected to serve as OEA President, I appreciate now more than ever how valuable it is to be connected to a strong organization like COLERA that provides professionals from all perspectives—labor, management and neutral—an opportunity to build relationships, learn about current issues, and hone their skills.
+I am honored to serve as the chapter president for the Central Ohio Labor Employment Relations Association (COLERA) for 2020-2021.
+I have been an active member of COLERA over the past seven years, throughout my tenure as an officer of the Ohio Education Association (OEA).
+Now serving in my second year as OEA President, I appreciate now more than ever how valuable it is to be connected to a strong organization like COLERA that provides professionals from all perspectives—labor, management and neutral—an opportunity to build relationships, learn about current issues, and hone their skills.

 Our Board members for this year are:

 SECRETARY TREASURER: Don Collins

 LABOR MEMBERS MANAGEMENT MEMBERS NEUTRAL MEMBERS

 Bob Sauter Kate Nicholson Joe Trejo

 Over the past couple of years, sessions featured a wide variety of experts on workplace issues ranging from trends in labor and employment law to addressing challenges related to the opioid crisis, sexual harassment in the workplace, implications of Ohio’s new medical marijuana law, the threat of active shooters in the workplace, the impact of the Janus decision on organized labor, and workplace implications of federal law passed in response to the COVID-19 crisis.
 The COLERA Board works hard on an ongoing basis to ensure that all of our sessions are engaging and presented from a balanced perspective.